openvinotoolkit/openvino_tensorflow/examples/README.md

 ## C++ Implementation to build, install, and run for classification

+Before you start building from source, you have to make sure that you installed the following dependencies:

+* Python 3.6, 3.7, or 3.8
+* GCC 7.5 (Ubuntu 18.04)
+* Cmake 3.14 or higher
+* Bazelisk v1.7.5
+* Virtualenv 16.0.0 or higher
+* Patchelf 0.9

 For running C++ samples, we need to build tensorflow framework from source since samples have dependency on the tensorflow libraries.
 Run the following commands to build openvino_tensorflow with samples:

 ```bash